Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Introduction

 \subsubsection{Diagonalisable group schemes}

-If $G$ is \emph{diagonalisable}, that is, a subgroup scheme of $\GG_m^N$ for some $N$, then the \emph{class group} ${\rm Cl}(X)$ is isomorphic to the Cartier dual $G^D$, see \cite[Proposition 7.1]{LiedtkeMartinMatsumotoLRQ}.
+If $x\in X=\widehat{\Aff}^d/G$ is a quotient singularity and $G$ is \emph{diagonalisable}, that is, a subgroup scheme of $\GG_m^N$ for some $N$, then the \emph{class group} ${\rm Cl}(X)$ is isomorphic to the Cartier dual $G^D$, see \cite[Proposition 7.1]{LRQ}.
 More generally, the class group describes local torsors under diagonalisable group schemes, see Proposition \ref{prop: torsfinabcl}.

 \begin{RDP} For RDP singularities, the groups ${\rm Cl}(X)$ have been computed by Lipman \cite{Lipman}. \end{RDP}